kel151/Flixlog/README.md

 <p>I used <a href="http://csslint.net/">CCSSLint</a>, and found the following errors and warnings:
 <img src="static/images/validators/cssval.png" alt="CSSLint"></p>

+<h2>Bugs 🐞</h2>
+<p>I didn't encounter any noteworthy bugs while building this project.
+I surmise that this was because of the relatively simple nature of what this app entailed.
+The process was comparatively straigthforward once I learned how to do what I needed to do.</p>

 <h2>Deployment</h2>
 <p>MyAnimeVault was developed on Gitpod, using git and Github to host.
 Howeever this section will be written from the perspective of Visual Studio Code because I started with that IDE and then moved to Gitpod halfway through.</p>